matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 names around -- task-specific dev.
 And it begins, quite often, not with code, but with example data.

-And then it moves, quite often, not from the example data to code, but from example data to generated data.
-So we start with imagining the data that our system is going to be manipulating.
+And then it moves, quite often, not from example data to code, but from example data to generated data.
+So we start with imagining the data that our system is going to manipulate.

 And then, and only then, interactively at the REPL develop and test functions.
 When you are doing that, you are not going to write the entire universe from scratch.
 Load what you need to make your function go.
 And load precisely what you need to make your function go.
 Load just the namespaces you need.
 It is not your entire program.
 It is not necessarily what is going to happen when you run main, or whatever, when you are in production.

 And if you need to, build a little bit of custom UI to help yourself out along the way.
-A UI whose only purpose is to assist you as a developer.
+A UI that's purpose is only to assist you as a developer.